Doclikam/CausalMachineLearning-CRC-Drug-ResponsePrediction/README.md

 There is a critical need for predictive models that can identify patients who are most likely to respond to 5-FU based on their clinical and molecular (gene expression) profiles.
 Such models could guide oncologists in personalizing chemotherapy regimens, improving survival outcomes, and minimizing unnecessary toxicity.

-causal Machine learning(ML) can improve help us understand the effects of treatment interventions; hence improving the accuracy and intepretability of models.
+Causal Machine Learning(ML) can improve help us understand the effects of treatment interventions; hence improving the accuracy and intepretability of models.
 We can use causal effects to identify how patients and disease characteristics influence the treatment effectiveness.

 Dataset:  https://zenodo.org/records/3719291